corcorana/restingIAF/iaf_manu.md

 Taking the results of the single- and split-peak simulations together, it is tempting to conclude that the PAF estimator outperforms its CoG counterpart in the former scenario, while the opposite is true for the latter.
 Even under relatively favourable spectral conditions, the CoG estimator tended to underestimate the target frequency in the single-peak simulations.
 Indeed, CoG estimates increasingly deviated from the centre frequency of the target component as the latter became narrower, which seems counterintuitive if such peaks ought to be less difficult to resolve and parameterise.
-We suggest however that this tendancy derived from the skewness introduced into the Gaussian-distributed target components when they were combined with the pink noise signal.
+We suggest however that this tendency derived from the skewness introduced into the Gaussian-distributed target components when they were combined with the pink noise signal.
 This observation thus reinforces the point that PAF and CoG estimators summarise different features of the spectral distribution, and that they need not always converge.
 Analysis of the split-peak simulations suggests however that the SGF method may still be somewhat prone to PAF estimate distortion when the underlying `pwelch` routine fails to consistently resolve dual subcomponents across channel spectra.
 This finding suggests a more stringent $cMin$ criterion might be advisable to avoid the calculations of PAF that might in fact reflect a more CoG-like average across channels that, due to random noise fluctuations, resolve only one of two (or more) underlying subcomponents.